Zucchini Cake

 • 6 tablespoons unsalted butter softened to room temperature

 • 8 oz.
-(1 block) cream cheese softened to room temperature
+(1 block) full-fat cream cheese softened to room temperature

 • 1 teaspoon pure vanilla extract